abhigyan-bit/sightbridge/README.md

-my first website signtbridge helps deaf and dumb people to communicate with other peoples easily.
+my first website signbridge helps deaf and dumb people to communicate with other peoples easily.